5/20/2025

 Joe Flynn

 Hi.
-Just based on that comment regarding the cap expense of $400 million for ultimately just kind of wafer costs, I was curious, with the uncertain kind of macro environment and the slow, you mentioned the US cost barriers, like we're receiving strong pricing, ultimately in exchange for the ability to secure higher volumes of wafers.
-How do you, I guess, think about those relative to each other going forward?
-Because based on those numbers, it seems like you're still ultimately buying your allotment.
-That's like more due to be a take or pay or already paid the deposit.
+Just based on that comment, you know, regarding the kind of capex spend over $400 million for ultimately just kind of wafer costs, I was curious, like, you know, with the uncertain kind of macro environment and the slowdown you mentioned of U.S. customers who, like, were receiving strong pricing ultimately in exchange for, you know, the ability to secure higher volumes of wafers, Have you, how do you, I guess, like, you know, think about those relative to each other going forward?
+Because based on those numbers, it seems like, you know, you're still ultimately buying your allotment.
+Is that, like, more due to being a taker pay or already paid the deposit?
+Any other color there would be helpful.

 speaker